Menu

 You have the right to see your personal information.

-You can apply for access to your personal information by contacting the government institution, business or employer that has the information.
-Remember not all government institutions, businesses and employers are covered.
+You can apply for access to your personal information by contacting the organization that has the information.
+Remember, not all government institutions, businesses and employers are covered by privacy laws.

-The first step is to determine the information you want and the name of the government institution, business or employer that has the information.
+The first step is to determine the information you want and the name of the organization that has the information.
+To make a request for access:

-There is no charge for accessing your personal information in the hands of the federal government or a federal institution that is covered by privacy laws.
-Provincial government, provincial government institutions, businesses and employers can only charge you a minimal fee for responding.
-You must be told about the approximate cost up front and agree to proceed with that cost.
+There is no charge for accessing your personal information held by the federal government.
+Provincial government institutions, businesses and employers can only charge you a minimal fee.
+You must be told the approximate cost up front and agree to proceed with that cost.

 Correcting Your Personal Information

 Businesses must correct your personal information if you can prove that what they have is incorrect.
-If the business and you cannot agree your concerns must be recorded.
+If the business and you cannot agree, your concerns must be recorded.

-Is an offence for a business or employer covered by privacy laws to:
+It is an offence for a business or employer covered by privacy laws to:

 • destroy personal information that has been requested